vault27/Foundation/crypto.md

 ## Authentication

 - Message/payload authentication - message is genuine and hasn't been modified
-- Origin/entity/identiry authentication - ypu are really who you are - I actually communicate to google
+- Origin/entity/identiry authentication - you are really who you are - I actually communicate to google
 - User authentication
 - User-aided authentication
+- SSO: SAML and Open ID connect(OIDC)
+- One Time Passwords: Additional Data and symmetric key generate an OTP
+  - HMAC based one time password - additional data is a counter
+  - Time based one time password - additional data is time
+- How TOTP works:
+  - When registering, service sends a symmetric key to the user - for example via QR code
+  - Service generates symmetric key for every client and stores it
+  - User adds this key to a TOTP application
+  - TOTP application computes OTP via HMAC using symmetric key and time
+  - User sends OTP to the service
+  - Service uses user's symmetric key and also computes OTP